auzgood/STIGSCAPWinTool/GPO/README.md

-WHAT TO DO:		Drop All GPO Backups here or download GPO from DISA (https://iase.disa.mil/stigs/gpo/Pages/index.aspx)
+## WHAT TO DO:
+Drop All GPO Backups here or download GPO from DISA (https://iase.disa.mil/stigs/gpo/Pages/index.aspx)
+## HOW:
-HOW:			Open Group Policy Management console with domain rights, and expand forest-->Domains-->[domain name]-->Group Policy Objects
+Open Group Policy Management console with domain rights, and expand forest-->Domains-->[domain name]-->Group Policy Objects.
 Right click Group Policy Objects-->Back Up all.
 Browse to a folder and give a description.
 Click Backup.
 Note any that failed.
 The backup folder will have many GUID folders.
 Leave as is.
 Copy them to this folder
+## REQUIREMENTS:
-REQUIREMENTS:	GPO names within GroupPolicy Manager must be named appropiately.
-See Naming Convention section below WHAT IT DOES: 	The script will read into the GPO's backup.xml inside each GUID and identifiy the name of the policy.
+GPO names within GroupPolicy Manager must be named appropiately.
+See Naming Convention section below
-				Using that information it will determine if the name matches identified system information, roles, features and install products and apply them locally using Microsoft's Security Compliance Manager tool LGPO.
-This ultimately read the GPO settings, and builds a file with all the registry and security settings, then applies those settings within the local gpo.
-These settings can then be viewed using the systems gpedit.msc.
-All keys and settings are backuped in the log folder.

-NAMING CONVENTION:
+## NAMING CONVENTION:
 Backup folder structure does not matter.

 GPO names should be labeled to identify what its targeting.
 Follow these GPO naming guidelines: